Savile Row tailoring: Nutters of Savile Row

 Nutters of Savile Row was opened on Valentine's Day 1969 by Tommy Nutter and Edward Sexton, who had worked together at Donaldson, Williamson & Ward.
 They were financially backed by British singer Cilla Black and her husband Bobby Willis, managing director of the Beatles' Apple Corps Peter Brown, and lawyer James Vallance-White.
 Nutters was the first shop on Savile Row to pioneer 'open windows' and had bold displays created by the then unknown Simon Doonan, resulting in the shop helping modernise the perception of Savile Row.
 Nutters of Savile Row dressed the entire social spectrum from the Duke of Bedford and Lord Montagu, to Mayor of San Francisco Willie Brown, to Mick and Bianca Jagger, Elton John and the Beatles.
 Their designs included Bianca Jagger's wedding suit and the costumes for the 1989 Batman film including those worn by Jack Nicholson.
 Tommy Nutter was proudest of the fact that the suits worn by three of the Beatles on the front cover of Abbey Road were made by Nutters.
 Nutter left the business in 1976 and went to work at Kilgour, leaving Edward Sexton to continue running the business.
 Nutter died from complications arising from HIV/AIDS on 17 August 1992 at the Cromwell Hospital in London.
-Edward Sexton continues to work at his premises on Beauchamp Place, Knightsbridge.
+Edward Sexton continued to work at his premises on Beauchamp Place, Knightsbridge until his passing on the 23rd of July 2023.

 Meredith Etherington-Smith wrote: "Nutter was a gentle humorist who had a wide and interesting circle of friends attracted by his enthusiasm, by his gentle, self-mocking personality and his acerbic comments on the vagaries of others, always ending with the expression 'But who am I to talk?'."

-Chittleborough & Morgan

-Chittleborough & Morgan was formed in 1981 by Joseph Morgan and Roy Chittlebrough.
-Before opening their own shop, Joseph and Roy were both cutters at Nutters of Savile Row, working with Tommy Nutter and Edward Sexton.
-They produce only bespoke clothing from their Savile Row premises, there is no ready-to-wear or made-to-measure.